-St Minver School is a vibrant, happy and exciting primary school, which aims to develop each individual in a caring, family atmosphere.
+St Minver School is a vibrant, happy and exciting primary school, which aims to develop each individual in a nurturing, family atmosphere.
 The children, staff and parents are extremely proud of our school and we aim to be inclusive of all children whatever needs they may have.
 The facilities we have and the education we provide are tailored to meet individual needs both inside and outside of the classroom environment.
 Staff at St Minver School, are trained to cater for the needs of the children in their care and many staff have had additional training specific to individual children.
-We are committed to narrowing the gap between SEND and non-SEND pupils.
+We are committed to ensuring that all children make progress from their unique stating point.
 We do this through a variety of different provisions, which may include short-term specific interventions, 1:1 sessions, home-school interventions, other learning interventions developed on an individual need basis, as well as support from external agencies, where appropriate.
 Every child at St Minver School has the opportunity to follow all subjects in the Primary Curriculum and / or access all areas of learning in the Early Years Foundation Stage, the planning and delivery, of which, is differentiated by our talented team of teachers and their assistants.

-Link to Special Educational Needs Policy
+Link to Special Educational Needs Policy Link to Equality Policy

-Link to Equality Policy
+Link to Accessibility Policy and Plan

-Link to Accessibility Policy
+Special Educational Needs and Disabilities Coordinator (SENDCo): Sally Hewitt

-Special Educational Needs and Disabilities Coordinator: Sally Hewitt Email: Sally.hewitt@stminver.org Special Educational Needs and Disabilities HLTA: Trish Warne Email: trish.warne@stminver.org Tel: 01208862496
+Email: Sally.hewitt@stminver.org